freebsd/freebsd-quarterly/2018q3/00_REPORT.md

 of the code.

-Because the user address space is no longer shared with the kernel, the copyout(9) functions was rewritten to make a transient mapping of userspace pages for duration of any needed accesses.
+Because the user address space is no longer shared with the kernel, the copyout(9) functions were rewritten to make a transient mapping of userspace pages for duration of any needed accesses.
 The initial implementation used the vm_fault_quick_hold_pages() framework, but this was later optimized by temporarily switching to user mode